fzuo/homepage/docs/index.md

 - I will serve on the program committee of <a href="https://asiaccs2025.hust.edu.vn/">ASIACCS'25</a>.
 Please consider submitting your novel work.

-- We are organizing the International Workshop on Edge Intelligence and Vehicles Networks in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a>.
-We look forward to seeing you at Seoul, South Korea, Sep.
-23-25, 2024.
+- I will join the Editorial Board of <a href="https://dl.acm.org/journal/toce">ACM Transactions on Computing Education</a> as an associate editor.
+We look forward to receiving your excellent paper.

+- I received the RCSA travel grant and will participate in the 33rd CCSC Rocky Mountain Conference at Flagstaff, Arizona (Oct.
+18-19, 2024).

 ## Past Activities

+- We successfully organized the International Workshop on Edge Intelligence and Vehicles Networks in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a> at Seoul, South Korea (Sep.
+23-25, 2024).

-- Joined the Editorial Board of <a href="https://dl.acm.org/journal/dtrap">Digital Threats: Research and Practice</a> as an associate editor.
-Welcome to submit your research work to this peer-reviewed ACM journal.
+- Joined the editorial board of <a href="https://dl.acm.org/journal/dtrap">Digital Threats: Research and Practice</a> as an associate editor.

 - Travel award from <a href="https://www.wichita.edu/services/hpc/oaksupercompute2024/hpc-security-workshop.php">the 4th HPC Security Workshop</a>.
-I attended this exciting event and the co-organized 3rd OAK Supercomputing Conference at Wichita, Kansas, May 20-23, 2024.
+I attended this exciting event and the co-organized 3rd OAK Supercomputing Conference at Wichita, Kansas (May 20-23, 2024).

 - Served on the program committee of <a href="https://raid2024.github.io/">RAID'24</a> and <a href="https://dbsec2024.github.io/">DBSec'24</a>.